Talk to the Team

 Open source, auditable

-Apache 2.0.
+Released under the permissive and business-friendly Apache license.
 Your security team and your IT director can audit every detection path.
 No black box vendor in the data flow.

 Ready-to-use policies

-Apache 2.0 policies from the open source policy library — download and load into your Philter instance.
+Free, ready-to-use policies from the open source policy library.
+Download and load into your Philter instance.

 Recent writing on legal